cavo789/blog/blog/2024/06/16/vscode-php-getter-setter/index.md

 By OK I mean, ok, I've used a mix of lower and upper case for the name and ok, I've say that I'm selling computers at the cost of -10€.
 It's OK because I don't do any controls of the values and, that, that is very bad.

-By using a setter (a function called when the property is initialised) I can verify the value and correct the case f.i. or deny negative price.
+By using a setter (a function called when the property is initialized) I can verify the value and correct the case f.i. or deny negative price.

 ## The good way